9 min read

 Here's the transcription:

 Welcome, everyone, to a MapR Whiteboard Session.
-I'm going to talk about disk failures in MapR File system.
+I'm going to talk about disk failures in MapR Distributed File and Object Store.
 My name is Abizer Adenwala.
 I work in the MapR support group as a technical support engineer.

 Now, what are the reasons a disk would be marked as failed, and how do I know the reason why it failed?
 Under MapR op logs, there's a failed.log, where, if it is taken offline, you will see the reason why that disk was taken offline.
 There are common scenarios why disks are taken offline.
 One is a CR error, which means that the disk, the block of that disk, has been corrupted, so MapR software has taken that offline.
 It could be that there was an I/O error, or an I/O timeout, basically.
 An I/O timeout would happen if the disks are slower than what MapR software expects it to be.
 There is a property mfs.io.disk.timeout under mfs.conf, where you basically set how much the disk should be slow, and how much we can tolerate.
 By default, it's 60 seconds, but if an I/O takes more than 60 seconds, the disk will be taken offline.
 Subsequently, the whole SP goes offline.